SamDund/Assign2Education/README.md

 Created a main bibliography .bib file (Main.bib) and a R packages .bib file (RPackageCitations.bib file)

-Input all citations into .bib file and linked to
+Input all citations into .bib file and linked to markdown file